-The Texas Higher Education Coordinating Board ("Coordinating Board") requests that Texas public postsecondary institutions submit Pre-Proposals for consideration of funding for Perkins State Leadership Grants for state fiscal year 2018 (September 1, 2017, through August 31, 2018).
+The Texas Higher Education Coordinating Board ("Coordinating Board") requests that Texas public postsecondary institutions submit Pre-Proposals for consideration of funding for Perkins State Leadership Grants for state fiscal year 2019 (September 1, 2018, through August 31, 2019).

-To receive federal funding under the Perkins Leadership Grant Program, the Eligible Applicant must meet the requirements of this Request for Applications ("RFA") and address the goals and objectives of the Texas State Plan 2008-2013 under the Carl D. Perkins Career and Technical Education Improvement Act of 2006, the 60x30TX: The Texas Higher Education Plan at www.thecb.state.tx.us, and the requirements of the Carl D. Perkins Career and Technical Education Improvement Act of 2006 (20 USC 2301 et seq., as amended by Public Law No. 109-270, and as may be amended by any subsequent reauthorization of Perkins) (collectively, referred to as "the Perkins Act"), Title I, Career and Technical Education Assistance to the States, Part B, Sec.
+To receive federal funding under the Perkins Leadership Grant Program, the Eligible Applicant must meet the requirements of this Request for Applications ("RFA") and address the goals and objectives of the Texas State Plan 2008-2013 under the Carl D. Perkins Career and Technical Education Improvement Act of 2006, and the requirements of the Carl D. Perkins Career and Technical Education Improvement Act of 2006 (20 USC 2301 et seq., as amended by Public Law No. 109-270, and as may be amended by any subsequent reauthorization of Perkins) (collectively, referred to as "the Perkins Act"), Title I, Career and Technical Education Assistance to the States, Part B, Sec.
 124, State Leadership Activities.
-(The full text of the law as it reads at the time of the issuance of this RFA can be found at: http://cte.ed.gov/docs/perkins_iv.pdf).
+(The full text of the law as it reads at the time of the issuance of this RFA can be found at: http://cte.ed.giv/docs/perkins_iv.pdf).

+1.3 CFDA CODE

-1.3 CFDA CODE: Catalog of Federal Domestic Assistance Code, 84.048A, Leadership Grants
+Catalog of Federal Domestic Assistance Code, 84.048A, Leadership Grants